AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/advanced-theme-customization.md

 1. Select **Themes**, hover over the applied theme, select **Edit**, then select **Advanced**.
 ![The Advanced button in the Edit theme panel](../assets/41_edit_theme_advanced_button_updated.png)

-2. In the Font properties pane, set the **Font pairing** for your course:
+2. In the Font properties panel, set the **Font pairing** for your course:

    - Select the **Headings** dropdown and choose a font for all headings.